lainio/err2/README.md

 Especially powerful feature is that even if some assertion violation happens during the execution of called functions like above `NewWebOfTrust()` function instead of the actual Test function, **it's reported as normal test failure.**
-That means that we don't need to open our internal preconditions just for testing.
+That means that we don't need to open our internal pre- and post-conditions just for testing.

+Only minus is that test coverage figures are too conservatives.
+The code that uses design-by-contract assertions is typically much more robust what the actual test coverage results tell you.

 ## Code Snippets